syncfusion-content/javascript-docs/js/GroupButton/Getting-Started.md

 ## A new HTML document and required codes

-This section explains you briefly on how to create a EJ GroupButton in your application with JavaScript.
-To get start with Group Button, create a new HTML file and refer the below specified dependent CSS file as well as scripts files.
+This section explains you briefly on how to create a GroupButton in your application with JavaScript.
+To get start with GroupButton, create a new HTML file and refer the below specified dependent CSS file as well as scripts files.

 **CSS file**